msramalho/feup-mfes-summary/README.md

     all a : Addr | (a in Free and no a.allocated) or (a not in Free and one a.allocated)
     // or
     let aloc = (Block.pointer + allocated.Block) | no Free & aloc and Free+aloc=Addr
+    // or
+    Addr = Free + allocated.Block and no Free & allocated.Block
 }
 pred Inv2 {// A block pointer is one of its allocated addresses
     all b : Block | all a : Addr | b->a in pointer => a.allocated = b